+Patient Information

 Anal sphincter exercises for women

 Introduction

 This leaflet has been designed to help you exercise your sphincter muscles.
 Sphincter exercises can help you to reduce leakage from the bowel.
 These exercises are also beneficial for patients who are due to have a colostomy or ileostomy (stoma) reversal operation.
 When done correctly these exercises can build up and strengthen the muscles to help you to hold both wind and stool in the back passage.

 Where are these muscles?

 The back passage or anus has two rings of muscle around it (see diagram below).

-The internal sphincter is the inner ring of muscle which normally stays shut at all times until you actually need to empty your bowels, when it should automatically open.

-The external sphincter muscle is the outer ring of muscle which you can squeeze more tightly when you need to, for example, when you have urgency or diarrhoea.
+The internal ring of muscle (sphincter) normally stays shut at all times until you actually need to empty your bowels, when it should automatically open.
+The external ring of muscle (sphincter) which you can squeeze more tightly when you need to, for example, when you have urgency or diarrhoea.

 Figure 1: View across rings of muscle

-Reference No. GHPI1244_06_22
+Reference No. GHPI1244 06 25

+Department

-Department Therapy
+Therapy

 Review due

-June 2025
+June 2028

-These muscles can become weak after childbirth, regular episodes of constipation or straining, normal aging or because of lack of use (while a stoma is in place).
+These muscles can become weak after childbirth, regular episodes of constipation or straining, normal ageing or because of lack of use (while a stoma is in place).
 If you have weak muscles you may leak wind, liquid or solid stools.

 www.gloshospitals.nhs.uk

 BEST CARE FOR EVERYONE